zizhengwu/FeedReader/README.md

 - The uncertainty of Xamarin being acquired by Microsoft when I was developing this app

+I turned to Swift later and the RSS reader is available here: https://github.com/zizhengwu/Lazer

 It is left here for storytelling.